chroma-works/Chroma-RayTracer/README.md

 <img src= "resources/editor.PNG" height="260">
-Example render of a utah teapot and create
+Example render of a utah teapot and a create

 ## References